duclos-cavalcanti/dotfiles/README.md

   <img src=".github/assets/screen.png" width="85%" align="center"/>
 </div>

-I have used different distributions throughout my time using _linux_ systems, from _Manjaro_,  to _Arch Linux_ and finally _Ubuntu_.
-As someone who loves tinkering, I've also played around window managers but ended up settling for [Gnome](https://www.gnome.org/) for its simplicity and ubiquity across many flavors of _GNU/Linux_.
+I have used different distributions throughout my time using `Linux` systems, from _Manjaro_,  to _Arch Linux_ and finally _Ubuntu_.
+As someone who loves tinkering, I've also played around window managers but ended up settling for [Gnome](https://www.gnome.org/) for its simplicity and ubiquity.

 #### Steps
 - burn USB with [ubuntu-desktop](https://ubuntu.com/download/desktop) image.